 Located right in the city center this is the ultimate place to stay in Belgrade.
 Rooms here are well equipped for all kinds of guests and every night the hotel puts on live music in a great atmosphere.

 Located in the center of the Belgrade pedestrian zone, this is a great place to stay in Belgrade.
 There’s an on-site restaurant and fast internet!

 - Currency: Serbian Dinar (100 Dinars = $.92)

 - The main airport in Belgrade is the Nikola Tesla Airport (BEG).

-- Transport: Cabs are cheap here, and the bus and tram system are good. *Hint* No one pays for public transport in Belgrade, not even in the locals.
-However, most of the old town can be explored by foot.
+- Transport: Cabs are cheap here, and the bus and tram systems are good. *Hint* No one pays for public transport in Belgrade, not even the locals.
+However, most of the old town can be explored on foot.